aayushbansal/OpenShapes/README.md

 # OpenShapes

-This repository provides the code for our work on [in-the-wild image synthesis and manipulation](http://www.cs.cmu.edu/~aayushb/OpenShapes/).
+This repository provides the code (both MATLAB and Python version) for our work on [in-the-wild image synthesis and manipulation](http://www.cs.cmu.edu/~aayushb/OpenShapes/).
+The beta version of web-app is available [here](openshapes.perception.cs.cmu.edu:5000).
+Please consider citing our work if you find it useful.

 <img src="./teaser.png" width="800px"/>